International Business Communication Standards (IBCS®)

 Consider the following TOP TEN topics of the IBCS® Standards to improve your reports and presentations:

-Titles Titles identify pages, charts, and tables.
-Name the organizational unit, the measures, time periods and scenarios.
+2 Titles Titles identify pages, charts, and tables.
+Name at least organizational unit(s), measure(s), and time period(s).

-Variances Variances are differences between scenarios.
+8 Variances Variances are differences between scenarios.
+Unify colors for good and bad variances.
 Use pins for relative variances.
-Unify colors for good and bad variances.

 9 Scaling Comparisons require consistent scaling.
 Don’t cut axes.
 Use the same scale for the same units.
 Add scaling indicators if necessary.